Calls for Submissions

 Essays and illustrations

-We are looking for original literary essays that are centered on one or more particular works of cinema, or on other creations of sequential storytelling akin to cinema, such as comics.
+We are looking for (to repeat the lines above) original literary essays that are centered on one or more particular works of cinema, or on other creations of sequential storytelling akin to cinema, such as comics.

 We seek to publish insightful writing that examines and calls attention to the distinctiveness and the beauty of the artworks under discussion.